ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 **But like I said this doesn't account for the context of the matches despite the good fit.**

-Hopefully this wasn't too complicated but I wanted to do some analysis some data that I was interested in.
-I'll most likely add to this post in the future as I learn more modelling tools.
-I imagine I'd try to make a model that accounts for the wrestler in the match.
-Most likely a categorical model.
+Hopefully this wasn't too complicated but I wanted to do analysis on some data that I was interested in.
+I'll most likely add to this post in the future as I learn more modelling tools that account for more of the variables present.

 Thanks for reading this post if you did!
+Any feedback or tips as always would be greatly appreciated.

+Shan